Tourism Australia: Campaigns

 The organisation caused controversy in 2006 when its advertising campaign "So where the bloody hell are you?" gained media attention following a ban in the United Kingdom.

 In January 2010 Tourism Australia displayed a caged kangaroo on a street in Hollywood.
 The kangaroo was filmed by a concerned member of the public who was reported as saying, "The kangaroo was there in a pen, like a 10 by 12 (foot) pen, straight on the concrete and it was really, really disturbing.
 It was just disturbing.
 There were kids who were really upset because this kangaroo was just rocking back and forth and back and forth and back and forth."
 Australian macropod expert Tim Faulkner, after viewing the video of the kangaroo, said that it was clear the animal was not acting normally, "The animal is obviously distressed, there is no question about it.
 The sort of stress I see here suggests that it has endured long-term problems."

 In 2010, Tourism Australia launched its There's nothing like Australia campaign, sourcing its stories and photographs from the Australian public through a competition with strict licensing conditions.
 The terms and conditions of the competition required the authors to assign all rights, including moral rights, to Tourism Australia and indemnify Tourism Australia against any legal action as a result of its re-using the works, which the Australian Copyright Council stated were extreme conditions and "particularly disturbing given that Tourism Australia is a government body".

 A 2019 advertising campaign, entitled Matesong, that featured Kylie Minogue, Ashleigh Barty, Adam Hills, Shane Warne, and Ian Thorpe, with a song written by Eddie Perfect, was aired on televisions in the United Kingdom before the Queen's message on Christmas Day.
 However the advertisement was withdrawn several days later in light of the impact of the 2019–20 Australian bushfires.

+In October 2022, Tourism Australia launched its Come and Say G'day global campaign featuring its new brand ambassador Ruby the Roo, an animated kangaroo voiced by Rose Byrne.
+Don Farrell, the Minister for Trade and Tourism, said the mascot would showcase Australia's "most iconic" destinations and support the tourism industry's recovery following the COVID-19 pandemic by converting pent-up demand into bookings.
+The second chapter of the campaign, fronted by Robert Irwin and featuring Nigella Lawson and Yosh Yu, began launching in key international markets in August 2025.

 People

 Scott Morrison served as managing director of Tourism Australia from 2004 until 2006, when his three-year contract was prematurely terminated.
 Morrison was subsequently elected as the Member for Cook in the House of Representatives and served as Treasurer until August 2018 when he assumed the role of Prime Minister of Australia.

-In January 2014, Tourism Australia announced it had appointed Fox Sports' Chief Operating Officer John O'Sullivan as its Managing Director.
+In January 2014, Tourism Australia announced it had appointed Fox Sports' Chief Operating Officer John O'Sullivan as its managing director.
 In September 2019 Phillipa Harrison was appointed as O'Sullivan's successor, having been the Acting Managing Director of Tourism Australia since his departure in April 2019.